-The area of Foreign Language is important in developing in the student insight into the language, culture, literature and life of people of other countries - directly related to written and oral communication skills.
+The area of Foreign Language is important in developing in the student insight into the language, culture, literature and life of people of other countries-directly related to written and oral communication skills.
 These courses will also develop reading skills and, to a lesser degree critical thinking skills.

 Students who choose to take this area as part of their general education core must complete a two course sequence (at least 6 hours).
 Students who complete 6 hours in Humanities and 6 hours in Natural Science may omit this requirement from their program.
-This requirement may be met by FRE 1120, 1121, 2200,

-2201; GRE 2040, 2041; HBR 2120, 2121; LAT 1120, 1121; SPN 1120, 1121, 2200, 2201.
+This requirement may be met by FRE 1120, 1121, 2200, 2201; GRE 2140, 2141; HBR 2120, 2121; LAT 1120, 1121; SPN 1120, 1121, 2200, 2201.
 Students planning to complete a Bachelor of Arts degree may not omit this area.
-(The Bachelor of Arts degree in Biblical Studies must include GRE 2040, 2041.)
 Each course in this area will fulfill 3000 words of the State of Florida Gordon Rule writing requirement.

-Humanities (3 hours required of all students)
+Humanities (3 hours)